MichaelScottBurke/msb-avatars/readme.md

 - The images should not be used to represent real persons in any context.
 - The curator of this collection is not responsible for any misuse or copyright infringement resulting from the use of these images.
 - If you are the copyright owner of any of these images and wish for them to be removed, please contact the repository owner.

-## Disclaimer

-The individuals depicted in these images are not associated with this project.
-The images should not be used to represent real persons in any context.